aleczhoushuang/backend/README.md

-Running the server
+# Start backend of the shotgun application
+The backend is built with Node.js, Framework Express, MySQL database and REST API.
+Follow the steps below to deploy the backend server:
+- install MySQL or use your existing mysql server instance

-Install MySQL and configure the database access in the file app/conf/db.conf.js
+- configure the database access in the file app/conf/db.conf.js

-Run the script create_tables.sql to create the needed tables in MySQL database.
+- run the script create_tables.sql in MySQL to create the needed tables.

-To start the backend server hosting the APIs, run:
+- start the backend server hosting the APIs:

-npm install
+  - npm install

-npm start
+  - npm start

+# API
-api/swagger.yaml indlues API documentation
+- api/swagger.yaml indlues API documentation.
+The following APIs are developed (can be tested with Postman):

-Using Postman to test these API :

-POST api/shotgun => add new shotgun
+- add new shotgun
+  - POST api/shotgun

-GET api/shotgun/:id => get shotgun by id
+- get shotgun by id
+  - GET api/shotgun/:id

-PUT api/shotgun/:id update shotgun by id
+- update shotgun by id
+  - PUT api/shotgun/:id

-DELETE api/shotgun/:id remove shotgun by id
+- remove shotgun by id
+  - DELETE api/shotgun/:id

-GET api/shotgun?id=[123] find all shotgun whose id contains '123'
+- find all shotgun whose id contains '123'
+  - GET api/shotgun?id=[123]